ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Asynchronous transfers
 ~~~~~~~~~~~~~~~~~~~~~~
 So far we have been requesting that all transfers be completed before the next line of
 python code is executed.
-This is certainly acceptable for small data file but is perhaps not
+This is certainly acceptable for small data files but is perhaps not
 ideal for large files.

 Here are some scenarios: